zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

     # False
     # False

 It worked!
-Now `Int, Num, Rat, Str, IntStr, NumStr, RatStr` types now have an `.even` method (note: those aren't the only types that inherit `Cool`)!
+Now `Int, Num, Rat, Str, IntStr, NumStr, RatStr` types have an `.even` method (note: those aren't the only types that inherit `Cool`)!
 This is both equisitely evil and plesantly awesome.

 ## Conclusion

-When extending functionality of Perl 6's core types or any other object, you have several options.
+When extending functionality of Perl 6's core types or any other class, you have several options.
 You can use a subclass with `is Class`.
 You can mixin a role with `but Role`.
 You can call subroutines as methods with `$object.&sub`.
 Or you can come to the dark side and use augmentation.

 Perl 6—There Is More Than One Way To Extend it.